-The respondent may be removed from the University's educational programs or activities on an emergency basis if the Assistant Dean of Students determines that the respondent poses an immediate threat to the physical health and or safety of any student or other individual.
-This determination may be appealed to the Dean of Students.
+The respondent may be removed from the University's educational programs or activities on an emergency basis if the Dean of Students determines that the respondent poses an immediate threat to the physical health and or safety of any student or other individual.
+The respondent will be provided with notice and an opportunity to challenge the decision.
+(See Appendix B).